 Time passed and I grew up and moved away from Arthur Avenue and away from the pizza capital of America I knew so well.
 My new, not-so-big city didn’t have much pizza to choose from.
 In fact, all of the local pizza places were just plain bad.

 Thus began my journey into making the perfect pizza at home.
-Whether it’s Neapolitan style or reminiscent of NYC, my goal is to re-create it in a regular home oven.
+Whether it’s Neapolitan style or reminiscent of NYC, my goal is to re-create it in a portable pizza oven, or even just a regular home oven.

 It wasn’t easy at first.
 I’ve made dozens and dozens of mediocre to just plain bad pizzas, so I’ve had a lot of opportunities to improve my methods.

 But over time, I started to pay more and more attention to the master pizzaiolos, especially the ones based in Italy.
 I took note of the small details that make all the difference in truly excellent pizza.
 I also began to think of ways to adapt those methods from the professional pizza kitchen to work in the home oven.